RWS/studio-api-docs/apiconcepts/translationmemory/language_resource_templates.md

 ```
 ***

-Retrieve the TMs that Use a Given Language Resources Template
+Retrieve the TMs that use a given Language Resources Template
 ----

 When creating server TMs you can specify a language resource template.
 The TM will then 'inherit' the language resources (e.g. variable lists) defined in the template.
 Imagine that you want to know which server TMs use a particular template.
 To do this implement a function called `GetTmsForTemplate`, which takes the translation provider server as and the language resources template name as parameters.
 First, retrieve the template that you want to select.
 The template can be referenced using the template name: